 Movie Night - We love the classic dinner and a movie date as much as the next couple.
 This was our go to date night for many years of our marriage, and I wish that we'd made an effort to make those date nights more meaningful and maybe not to have them every single week or to pair them with a fun activity.
 After many years of marriage, a few disagreements over what movie to watch together, and a lot of compromises and trade offs for our movie dates, we put together a list of our date night favorites, the movies that we both agree on and that we both love whenever we watch them.
 Click here to check out that list and get five tips for making movie date nights more meaningful for your marriage.

 Date Night In - I recently discovered and purchased this cookbook and fell in love.
 The book contains over 120 recipes and each recipe is put together in a meal with other recipes to make together for a great date night at home.
 Each date has a story to go with it, and the author tells those stories of date nights past in a really beautiful way.
 There are recipes for every season and different occasions.
 We're looking forward to many date nights from this gorgeous cookbook that I'm obsessed with.
+Click here to see my full post about the book and the first date we planned from it.

 Friday We're In Love - Camille and Jacob made a committment to each other in the beginning of their marriage that they would make weekly date night a regular thing.
 They've stuck to that promise and share lots of great date night ideas on their website.
 We love to browse their archives for fun ideas and things to look for in our area.